 - Choking sounds, or a snore-like gurgling noise (sometimes called the “death rattle”)

 - Fingernails and lips turn blue or purplish black

 - Pulse (heartbeat) is slow, erratic, or not there at all

 Vicodin withdrawal symptoms can be extremely painful if not overseen by a licensed Vicodin addiction treatment center.
 Like other opioids, initial withdrawal symptoms from Vicodin can begin as early as 24-48 hours after the last time you have taken it.
 Because Vicodin detox and Opioid detoxing in general can be so painful, it is nearly never successful when trying to quit cold turkey by yourself or at home.
 A Licensed treatment center like Beginnings Treatment Centers can offer medical guidance as well as medications to ease the painful withdrawal symptoms so that you are as comfortable as possible during this process.
 Vicodin withdrawal symptoms can typically last up to 7-10 days and have some lingering effects afterwards.

 Finding Vicodin Addiction Treatment

-With so many Vicodin addiction treatment centers nationwide, it’s important to find the best treatment center to not only treat the addiction but any underlying mental health issues that may also exist.
+With so many Vicodin detox and addiction treatment centers nationwide, it’s important to find the best treatment center to not only treat the addiction but any underlying mental health issues that may also exist.
 This may not always mean finding the closest treatment center to you, but traveling for treatment just may be the best option.
 Search for treatment centers that have a proven track record of treating Vicodin addiction, have a highly credentialed staff, a complete understanding of underlying mental health issues that encourage drug abuse(Dual Diagnosis), and are able to provide long-term support to both the individual and the family.